If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Some influencers and brands enter into an affiliate campaign and expect a huge return in a short amount of time.

-While this might be true for some brands and big-name influencers, for most just starting, it will take a bit of patience before you can start cashing your check.
+While this might be true for some brands and big-name influencers, for most just starting, it will take a bit of patience before you can begin to cash your check.

 Brands on CrewFire typically will reward affiliates their commission once they meet a certain threshold in sales - over $50.
 And brands will send commission out every 30-60 days.